Ku Klux Klan: Europe

-Recruitment activity has also been reported in the United Kingdom.
-In the 1960s, "klaverns" were established in the Midlands, the following decade saw visits by leading Klansmen, and the 1990s saw recruitment drives in London, Scotland and the Midlands and huge internal turmoil and splintering: for example a leader, Allan Beshella, had to resign after a 1972 conviction for child sex abuse was revealed.
-In 2018, Klan-clad far-right activists marched in front of a Northern Irish mosque.
+Recruitment activity has periodically been reported in the United Kingdom.
+In the 1960s, klaverns were established in the Midlands; the following decade saw visits by leading Klansmen, and in the 1990s there were recruitment efforts in London, Scotland, and the Midlands.
+The British scene was marked by internal turmoil and splintering; for example, one leader, Allan Beshella, resigned after a 1972 conviction for child sexual abuse became public.
+In 2018, far-right activists marched in front of a mosque in Northern Ireland.

-In Germany, a KKK-related group, Ritter des Feurigen Kreuzes ("Knights of the Fiery Cross"), was established in 1925 by returning naturalized German-born US citizens in Berlin who managed to gather around 300 persons of middle-class occupations such as merchants and clerks.
-It soon saw the original founders being removed by internal conflicts, and mocking newspapers about the affair.
-After the Nazis took over Germany, the group disbanded and its members joined the Nazis.
-In 1991, Dennis Mahon, then of Oklahoma's White Knights of the Ku Klux Klan, reportedly helped to organize Klan groups.
-Another German KKK-related group, the European White Knights of the Ku Klux Klan, has organized and it gained notoriety in 2012 when the German media reported that two police officers who held membership in the organization would be allowed to keep their jobs.
-In 2019, the German authorities conducted raids against a possibly dangerous group called National Socialist Knights of the Ku Klux Klan Deutschland.
+In Germany, a KKK-related group called Ritter des Feurigen Kreuzes ("Knights of the Fiery Cross") was founded in 1925 in Berlin by naturalized German-born U.S. citizens.
+It attracted around 300 members, largely from middle-class occupations such as merchants and clerks, but soon suffered internal conflicts and public ridicule in the press.
+After the Nazi Party came to power, the group disbanded and many members joined Nazi organizations.
+In the spring of 1970 in Frankfurt, U.S. Army specialist Edward Kaneta was beaten by four white sergeants for fraternizing with a black soldier; the assailants were reported to be members of an on-base klavern with 47 members.

+In 1991, Dennis Mahon of Oklahoma's White Knights of the Ku Klux Klan reportedly assisted in organizing Klan groups in Germany.
+Another German KKK‑related group, the European White Knights of the Ku Klux Klan, gained notoriety in 2012 when media reports revealed that two police officers who were members of the organization would be allowed to keep their jobs.
+In 2019, German authorities conducted raids against a group called the National Socialist Knights of the Ku Klux Klan Deutschland, which was suspected of posing a security risk.